 The Professionals Aid Guild is a benevolent fund targeting the relief of poverty and the advancement of education among professionals, regardless of their specific profession.
 The Professionals Aid Council and The Guild of Aid were two benevolent funds with a long history of cooperation, and after the Guild of Aid transferred its funds and activity to the Professionals Aid Council, the name was subsequently changed to Professionals Aid Guild (PAG).
 PAG continues to help professionals and graduates throughout the UK.
-The charity can make a real difference to those affected by redundancy, illness, disability, family breakdown or poverty in retirement, and for some individuals, it may be the only organisation that can help at a time of financial hardship.
+The charity can make a real difference to those adversely affected by redundancy, illness, disability, family breakdown, or poverty in retirement, and for some individuals, it may be the only organisation that can help at a time of financial hardship.

 PAG can help in several ways, for example, a one-off grant to assist with living expenses, a contribution towards essential household furniture, help with the cost of school uniforms, stationery, or travel costs, grants for university students towards fees, books, or dissertation costs, or a combination of these.
+As well as providing financial relief, the charity aims to signpost applicants to further support from other organisations where applicable.

-Our charitable objectives are consistently re-examined, as the definition of 'professional' can be interpreted in a number of ways and has ultimately changed considerably since our inception and continues to do so.
-In late 2021, after discussion and reflection, PAG made the decision to change our eligibility criteria by increasing the requirement of a graduate level six qualification, to a postgraduate level 7 qualification.
-Fundamentally, we wanted to ensure that we interpreted the contemporary definition accurately, whilst ensuring that we delivered our charitable funds to make as much of a positive impact as possible to the lives of our eligible beneficiaries.
-Some of our beneficiaries are in contact with the charity, and on pages 10-12 we give some examples of how the support from PAG has directly assisted some of these individuals.
+Our charitable objectives are consistently re-examined, as the definition of 'professional' can be interpreted in several ways, and this definition has ultimately changed considerably since our inception and continues to do so.
+In late 2021, after discussion and reflection, PAG made the decision to change our eligibility criteria by increasing the requirement of a graduate (level six) qualification, to a postgraduate (level seven) qualification.
+More than a third of adults in the UK have a degree level qualification, therefore it was important to us that we appropriately interpreted our objects, and the contemporary equivalent of 'professional' accurately, whilst continuing to ensure that we delivered our charitable funds to make a significant impact to the lives of our eligible beneficiaries.
+Some of our beneficiaries are in contact with the charity, and later we give some examples of how the support from PAG has directly assisted some of these individuals.

-In 2022, and in response to the increasing financial difficulties many have faced, and are facing in the wake of the pandemic, and the rise of the cost-of-living crisis, PAG looked to make a more substantial difference to applicants with a meaningful grant award.
-The aim of which is to provide targeted financial support for beneficiaries to ease pressures over a short time period, and to enable them to work towards a more sustainable and independent financial future.
+In 2023, PAG aimed to respond further to the needs of our applicants after the impact of the pandemic, and the continuing impact of the cost-of-living crisis.
+We wanted to make a substantial difference to applicants with a meaningful grant award, by providing targeted financial support for beneficiaries to ease pressures over a short time period, and to enable them to work towards a more sustainable and independent financial future.
+We had over 175% more applicants in 2023 compared to the previous year, demonstrating the continuing and growing need of our beneficiary base.
+We succeeded in supporting 55% more applicants with financial awards, in an effort to meet and support this increased need.
 Where PAG were not able to assist an applicant with a financial award, every effort was made to refer them to alternative benevolent funds, charity search engines, mental health advice lines and debt relief charities, where further financial and/or emotional support could be available.

-There are many factors which impact on the numbers of applications we receive for assistance such as:
+Many factors impact the level of applications we receive for assistance, such as: